ninarescic/MAIS/README.md

 ```console
 conda install -c conda-forge graph-tool
 ```
+**Troubleshooting:** Graph-tool often takes extreme amount time to install.
+In such case, it helps to first install `graph-tool` into the clean new environment, and second install the rest of  packages.

 <!--For other options and/or more help please refer to the [installation instructions](doc/installation.md).-->

 # Usage